-It’s pretty simple – if you rent out your property, then you have a landlord responsibilities and rights.
-Unfortunately, that’s about the only easy thing about owning and managing a property for let.
+It’s pretty simple – if you rent out your property, then you have landlord responsibilities and rights.
+Unfortunately, that’s the only easy thing about owning and managing a property for let.
 Whether you’re currently contemplating an investment purchase, have owned rentals for decades, or perhaps just inherited a property with a tenant in place – the laws are the same.

 You can find and compare lawyers, right here online through Linkilaw, who can give you advice and help to structure your contracts in ways to ensure protection of your property and assets.

 Though certain expenses and liabilities are assumed by a renter – and addressed in your particular lease contract – there are obligations for which you cannot hand off any culpability to someone else, which include the following:

 Safeguarding your tenant’s deposit – If your rental is based on an assured shorthold tenancy, the deposit must be placed in a TDP scheme, unless it is in the form of another type of valuable item (such as jewellery or a car).
 There are separate TDP schemes for England and Wales, Scotland, and Northern Ireland.

 Follow defined laws for fire protection – New fire safety regulations also require installation of smoke and carbon monoxide alarms.
 You can download fire safety regulations for landlord responsibilities on this Fire Kills government promotion landing page.